davidebruzzo/3b_meteo/README.md

 They are built on this [```Metahuman```](https://www.unrealengine.com/marketplace/en-US/product/city-sample-crowds) package and they have different height, skin, face, gender and also accessory.
 We thought about static characters also, which are, for example, people talking on the phone we provided with a specific animation.
 For each different character walking in the streets, we developed different **data asset** files and a **state tree** file.
 You can find a reference to them, together with the blueprints in [CitySampleCrowd](https://unigeit.sharepoint.com/:f:/r/sites/VRxRobot2223-Group3BMeteo/Documenti%20condivisi/Group%203BMeteo/MyProject/Content/CitySampleCrowd/Blueprints?csf=1&web=1&e=x8VL6i).

-These files represent the behaviour of the crowd, and we set them in order to spawn randomly in a given area and walking onto a pre-defined navigation path.
+These files represent the behaviour of the crowd, and we set them in order to spawn randomly (through some ```massSpawner```) in a given area and walking onto a pre-defined navigation path.

 To accomplish this goal we draw the navigation lines using ```Zone Shape``` components which are linked together to create the ```Zone Graph``` which is the actual possible route people can walk in.